openfisca/openfisca-survey-manager/README.md

   -v, --verbose         increase output verbosity
 ```

+Take note of the default configuration directory path in `-p PATH, --path PATH` option's description.
+This is the directory where you will set your `raw_data.ini` and `config.ini` files.
 In this example, it is `/Users/you/.config/openfisca-survey-manager`.

-> If you want to use a different path, you can pass pass the `--path /another/path` option to `build-collection`.
+> If you want to use a different path, you can pass the `--path /another/path` option to `build-collection`.
 This feature is still experimental though.

 ### Editing the config files